 - Consider retiring in another country (seriously).
 Many people move to countries with not only lower costs of living, but lower costs of health care!
 International Living Magazine will tell you all about it (it's an awesome magazine).

-- Get some freelance work going on the side, which will give you extra money.
-Then, incorporate yourself so you can take advantage of tax benefits business owners get!
+- Get some freelance work on the side, giving you extra money.
+Then, incorporate yourself to take advantage of tax benefits business owners get!

 - Figure out how to get your investments to perform at much higher returns than expected averages.
 Whether that be in the stock market, real estate, or alternatives.
 The more your money can grow while you're at work, the faster you will advance!
 (I have found real estate to be a high performer, averaging 18.5% returns for me.)

-There are lots of other ways to spend less, save more and be strategic about reaching the “promised land.”
+There are many other ways to spend less, save more and be strategic about reaching the “promised land.”
 I may write a post devoted to this topic!
 Keep an eye out for that.

 Wrapping Up This Epic Financial Planning Process Post